-The SCUA staff member in the reading room during your visit. will be available to answer questions about materials, retrieve additional materials, and answer any questions you may have about our protocols.
-They will also be responsible for cleaning spaces after your visit.
-If we have more than one person at a time, staff will clean shared surfaces or equipment between uses.
+The SCUA staff member in the reading room during your visit will be available to answer questions about materials, retrieve additional materials, and answer any questions you may have about our protocols.

 Materials you have requested in advance will be provided to you on a cart or on the table to which you are assigned.
 When you are finished with materials, they should be returned to the cart.
 You are not required to wear gloves while handling materials.
 If you need additional materials, you should provide the staff member with call numbers or manuscript numbers or ask them for help in identifying materials.
 They can then pull them for you.

 At the end of your visit, please let the staff member on duty know you are finished and leave your cart at your table.
 We will clean surfaces and move the cart to our quarantine area.